yilei-wu/imbalanced-regression/README.md

 ---
 ## Usage

-Please go into the sub-folder to run experiments for different datasets.
+Please navigate to the sub-folder to run experiments on different datasets.
+An example dataset is provided as follows.

 - [STS-B-DIR (sentence similarity regression)](./sts-b-dir)